cilix-lab/ubuntu-wrt/README.md

 - Kernel loads from USB thumb, meaning you can leave factory firmware flashed.
 You must have a serial connection, though.

 **This is still in** ***testing,*** **so use at your own risk.**

+## Features

+- DNSmasq DHCP and DNS.
+- DNScrypt-proxy 2 to manage your upstream DNS request securely.
+- Ready for netplan (*testing*).

 ## Cloning